Srekel/the-debuginator/README.md

   - 53 "tests", all passes.
 - Beginning of reference implementation in SDL.
 - Working implementation with all core features.
-- Lacks proper single-header-library structure so is unusable in a larger project.
+- Lacks proper single-header-library structure so **currently** is unusable in a larger project.

 ## Features

 These are subject to change and in various level of implementedness (including currently not at all).

+- :heavy_check_mark: Done.
+- :factory: Work in progress
+- :red_circle: Not started.

-### Easy to use
+### :factory: Easy to use

 ```C
     bool player_godmode = false;